alankowandy/hiking-trails-app/README.md

 A mobile application built using Kotlin and Jetpack Compose for Android, which allows users to explore hiking trails.
 The app features detailed information about each trail, a stopwatch functionality for timing hikes, and the ability to share trail information via SMS.
 This app was built as a project for the Mobile Applications course at Politechnika Poznańska.

+This project was developed during my university studies to deepen my understanding of modern Android development using Jetpack Compose and Supabase.
+While there may be areas for optimization and improvement, it demonstrates practical use of real-world tools and patterns.

 ## Features

 - **Explore Trails**: Browse a list of hiking trails with detailed information including name, description, difficulty, and estimated time.